dhruvpathak1/image_processing_algos_from_self_driving_cars/README.md

 ## Now You Are Ready To Run !!!
 Run the code and adjust the output screen in such a way that it does not overlap the game or the video.

-## For More Information
-For some detailed explaination on each of the algorithm

-    a.)
-Lane Detection - Hough Transform

-    b.)
-Object Detection - You Look Only Once